-All staff receive e-safety training and the school's e-safety coordinator is the Headteacher, Louise Fletcher.
+All staff receive e-safety training and the school's e-safety coordinator is Louise Fletcher.

 The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school do not allow mobile phones or electronic devices to be used in school.
-Those children who have a mobile phone for contact with carers after school, must give their phone to the school office on arrival to the school and collect at hometime.
+To minimise inappropriate use, we as a school do not allow personal devices or mobile phones to be used whilst on site.